 He has appeared as advocate in the Technology and Construction Court (“the TCC”), the Court of Appeal, numerous arbitrations and adjudications, and in mediation.
 His arbitration experience includes substantial international experience.
 He is a TECBAR accredited Adjudicator and has been appointed as an Adjudicator.

-He is recommended by both Chambers and Partners’ and the Legal 500’s most recent editions as a leading junior in the construction field.
+He is recommended by both Chambers and Partners’ and the Legal 500’s most recent editions as a leader in the field.